KittyGiraudel/site/_posts/2013-02-04-dig-deep-into-css-gradients.md

 ## Final words

 CSS gradients are really powerful and understanding how they work can be really useful for creating all sorts of imageless textures or shapes that would be difficult to obtain otherwise.

-> Ana Tudor excels in CSS, especially when it comes to CSS transforms and well, as you may have seen, CSS gradients.
-You definitely should follow her on [Twitter](https://twitter.com/thebabydino) or have a look at [her profile](https://about.me/thebabydino) to know more about her and what she does.